YouNow/younow.github.io/info/en/press.md

 ---
 ##About YouNow

-YouNow, founded in New York City in 2011 by CEO Adi Sideman, is a live social network that enables audiences and performers to connect in real time and is devoted to the unlimited potential of human creativity.
-The interactive entertainment platform has over 100 million user sessions a month and live-streams 35,000 hours of video every day.
-YouNow is committed to creating a community that is a safe place where people can meet, get together and connect.
-YouNow is backed by Oren's Capital and VC’s Union Square Ventures and Venrock.
+YouNow is a live social network that enables audiences and performers to connect in real time and is devoted to the unlimited potential of human creativity.
+The interactive platform has more than 100 million user sessions a month and more than 35,000 hours of live video every day.
+YouNow is committed to creating a safe, welcoming community in which people can meet, get together, and connect.
+YouNow was founded in 2011 by Adi Sideman and is backed by Oren Zeev and VCs Venrock, Union Square Ventures, and Comcast Ventures.

 ##Recent Press